citp/privacy-policy-historical/n/na/nat/nationaldebtrelief.com.md

-> *The following text is extracted and transformed from the nationaldebtrelief.com privacy policy that was archived on 2018-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181229163600id_/https%3A//www.nationaldebtrelief.com/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nationaldebtrelief.com privacy policy that was archived on 2019-05-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190520195226id_/https%3A//www.nationaldebtrelief.com/privacypolicy) for the most accurate reproduction.*

 # Privacy Policy

-Last updated: March 5th, 2018
+Last updated: April 17th, 2019

 Please note that all calls with the company may be recorded or monitored for quality assurance and training purposes.